 ANTICIPATED COST: This work is likely to be costly and will involve removing quite a lot of the paving which is a shame however we cannot see any other way of doing it.
-We would expect costs in the region of £5,000; please obtain quotations before legally committing to purchase the property. - Marketing by: - www.1stAssociated.co.uk
+We would expect costs in the region of £5,000; please obtain quotations before legally committing to purchase the property.

-7.0) Inappropriate Cement Mortar Re-pointing We would draw your attention to the cement mortar re-pointing that has been carried out on the exterior of the property that we feel is not appropriate to this building.
+Page 23 of 103 7.0) Inappropriate Cement Mortar Re-pointing We would draw your attention to the cement mortar re-pointing that has been carried out on the exterior of the property that we feel is not appropriate to this building.
 Originally, it would have been built with a lime-based mortar which allows the building to breathe.
 Cement repointing causes deterioration to brickwork and does lead to the face of the bricks deteriorating known as spalling and also leads to dampness and cracking.

-Cement repointing causing damage to bricks for example red bricks Repointing Defined This is where mortar weathers over time and is then repointed to a depth of between 10-15mm typically, this does depend upon the type of mortar.
-We believe that the repointing should match the original A typical problem that we come across is where soft mortars originally have been used and have then been repointed with a hard mortar.
-This then can cause deterioration to the brickwork dampness.
+Repointing Defined This is where mortar weathers over time and is then repointed to a depth of between 10-15mm typically, this does depend upon the type of mortar.
+We believe that the repointing should match the original mortar.
+A typical problem that we come across is where soft mortars originally have been used and have then been repointed with a hard mortar.
+This then can cause deterioration to the brickwork and dampness.